skydoves/landscapist/docs/landscapist/landscapist-core.md

 ```

 `LandscapistImage` already does this for you; call it directly only when you drive the loading state
 yourself.
-The exact target size is matched first, and when nothing is cached for it, any already
+The exact target size is matched first.
+When nothing is cached for it, a caller that has been
+measured is offered only a variant that covers the box it is about to fill, the same rule a load
+uses, so a strip's thumbnail is never stretched across a detail view while the real decode arrives.
-decoded size of the same image is returned, since a composable that has not been measured yet has no
+A caller that has not been measured has no box to judge a variant against and takes any already
-target size to ask for.
+decoded size, since an image already in memory beats an empty frame.

 This is about an image that is **already in memory**.
 Nothing about it helps a cold cache: a
 composable cannot size its request until a layout pass has told it the bounds, so a first load